jenkins-x/jx/docs/contributing/hacking.md

 ### Configuring Go

-The jx's binary eCLI is  built on your machine in your GO Path.
+The jx binary CLI is built on your machine in your Go path.

 On macOS, Go can be installed with [Homebrew][]:

 ```shell
 $ brew install go
 ```